Academic Model Providing Access to Healthcare: Social Health

-AMPATH is also engaged in several social work projects, with a team of 35 social workers providing support to over 100,000 individuals.
-One such initiative is the B-Fine Women's Project (Burnt Forest Initiative for the Empowerment of Women), which focuses on reducing HIV risk among commercial sex workers in the Burnt Forest area.
-The project offers services such as diagnosis and treatment of sexually transmitted infections (STIs), HIV testing, counseling, cervical cancer screening, and gynecology care.
+There is also involvement in a number of projects geared towards social work, with 35 social workers serving over 100,000 people.
+The B-Fine Women's Project (Burnt Forest Initiative for the Empowerment of Women) is designed to reduce HIV risk of commercial sex workers in the Burnt Forest area, offering diagnosis and treatment of sexually transmitted infections (STI), HIV testing, counseling, cervical cancer screening, and gynecology care.

-In addition to the B-Fine Women's Project, AMPATH provides mental health services and operates a women's shelter called Amani Women's Shelter.
+In addition to the B-Fine Women's Project, there are mental health services and a women's shelter (Amani Women's Shelter).

 Current Work

-AMPATH currently operates more than 60 clinic sites in both urban and rural areas.
-The map provided displays some of the specific sites and provides information about their involvement and activities.
+There are currently over 60 urban and rural clinic sites.
+This map shows some of the various sites across the country and the details of the involvement and work.

-While the program remains committed to providing comprehensive care for HIV-positive patients, it has also expanded its focus to include research initiatives, particularly in the field of cancer research.
-Additionally, AMPATH has embraced modern technology by utilizing Google's open-source mobile operating system, Android, as a data collection tool for its Home-based Counseling and Testing (HCT) program.
+The work in relieving its HIV+ patients continues, but the partnership has also become research-oriented in the past years, with its main strides in cancer research.
+The program is also making full use of modern-day technology, using Google’s open source mobile operating system (Android) as a data collection tool in its Home-based Counseling and Testing (HCT).